AmalAntoney123/Reachout_ML/readme.md

 - Log in to the counselor portal.
 - View and manage booking requests from students.
 - Communicate with students regarding their appointments.

+### Admin and Counselor Accounts

+- To log in as an admin or counselor, create an account with the username 'admin' or 'counselor' respectively.
+This will grant you access to the respective account.

 ## 🤝 Contributing